 - Start doing car boot sales if you decide that is something you want to do.
 Read this post to get the best tips about how to maximise your income from car boot sales.
 If you decide car boot sales aren’t for you, then start to take bundles of things to charity shops.

 So that’s how to declutter your home in just four months.
 Want the cheat sheet?
-Click here to get the decluttering action plan + my weekly emails!
+Sign up to my FREE Resource Library to get my decluttering action plan and more

 Moving abroad declutter action plan: Month five